Differences and Discrepancies in the Old Testament

 Was David's Throne to Endure Forever or Was It Cast Down?

-The Psalmist begins by speaking of the covenant that God had with king David.. that his throne would endure forever.
-However, he then laments the fact that the promise seems to have failed... the crown has been profaned in the dust, the walls are broken down, the land has been possessed by strangers and the nation is in oppressive captivity.
-He apparently believes that God has abandoned His people.
+The Psalm can be divided in two.
+In the first part (verses 1-37) the psalmist speaks of the covenant that God had with king David... that his throne would endure forever.
+The second part (from verse 38 on) laments the fact that notwithstanding these promises the crown has been profaned, the kingdom of Judah overthrown, the land has been possessed by strangers and much of the nation is in oppressive captivity.

-However, this is far from the case.
+The Psalmist apparently believed that God has abandoned His people when he wrote, "You have made his splendor to cease and cast his throne to the ground" (V. 44).
+However, this was far from the case.
 God saying that David's throne would be established forever did not literally mean that the human kings of Judah would forever reign.
-Much to the contrary, Jesus, who was of the line of David, has always been destined to inherit the throne for all eternity.
-Here are some other verses that have to be taken into consideration in order to gain an overall picture.
+Much to the contrary Jesus who was of the line of David has always been destined to inherit the throne for all eternity.

 God told Ezekiel that no one would wear the crown until "He comes whose right it is, and I will give it to Him.'
 (Ezekiel 21:27)